3liz/lizmap-locales/DEV.md

 ### Installing Transifex CLI

-We are using Transifex, and so you will need their cli tool to push or pull translations.
+We are using Transifex, and so you will need their CLI tool to push or pull translations.

-if you already contributed to the [lizmap documentation](https://github.com/3liz/lizmap-documentation), you have already installed tools, so you can jump directly to the next section.
+If you already contributed to the [lizmap documentation](https://github.com/3liz/lizmap-documentation), you have already installed tools, so you can jump directly to the next section.

 It is recommended to install Virtualenv and to install Transifex into a